dvalters/HAIL-CAESAR/docs/source/index.rst

 HAIL-CAESAR documentation
 =======================================

-Welcome to gthe documentation pages for the HAIL-CAESAR catchment modelling software.
+Welcome to the documentation pages for the HAIL-CAESAR catchment modelling software.
 These pages will help you set up and run the model, and configure it to do hydrological, flood-inudation and sediment erosion